2002 Brazilian general election: Workers' Party presidential candidate selection

 Luiz Inácio Lula da Silva, known as Lula, was a fixture of the Brazilian Left going into the 2002 election.
 Well-known for his role in the 1980 steelworkers' strike, the former labor leader and federal deputy for São Paulo served as the PT's presidential candidate in 1989, 1994, and 1998.
 Nevertheless, Lula faced some opposition within his own party, who felt that he shouldn't lead the party after losing the past three presidential elections.
 Senator Eduardo Suplicy of São Paulo contested the nomination for as the candidacy of the PT.
 Suplicy was well-known for being an early supporter of a universal basic income, and party leadership encouraged his participation in the party's preliminary election to mobilize and unite the party's base.
 Suplicy would lose to Lula with just over 15% of the preliminary vote.
 During the campaign, Suplicy accused party leadership of favoring Lula, publicly demanding that pro-Lula party president José Dirceu be impartial in the election.

 Former Governor of the Federal District Cristovam Buarque was named as a possible centrist challenger to Lula in the PT preliminary election.
 Buarque, who had supported Democratic Labour Party (PDT) candidate Leonel Brizola rather than Lula in the 1989 presidential election, was known for his independence from party leadership.
 A member of the party's moderate wing, he was an early supporter of PT moving to the political centre, advocating for privatization of some state industries.
-Buarque ended up not running for President, and would join Lula's administration as Minister of Education in 2003 before leaving the party altogether.
+Buarque ended up not running for President, and would join Lula's administration as Minister of Education in 2003, before leaving the party altogether and running for president in the 2006 election under the PDT.

 On the other hand, some members of the party's left-wing who felt Lula that was too moderate urged Mayor of Belém Edmilson Rodrigues to contest the party' nomination.
 Edmilson did not end up running for the party's nomination, and would later leave the party to join the left-wing Socialism and Liberty Party (PSOL).